albertgcsula/albertgcsula.github.io/_posts/2014-07-21-bootstrap-tutorial.markdown

 </div>
 {% endhighlight %}

 The next section of the page is another popular component which has been greatly simplified with the use of Bootstrap, the <a href="http://getbootstrap.com/javascript/#carousel" target="_blank">Carousel</a>.
-With not too many lines of markup you can implement a simple Carousel slider in a plug an play fashion.
+With not too many lines of markup you can implement a simple Carousel slider in a plug and play fashion.

 {% highlight html %}
 <div id="carousel-example-generic" class="carousel slide" data-ride="carousel">